Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

 ## What is Net Instructional funding?

-Instructional funding allows instructions to be sent via API to the instructional hold, for fees to be delegated, and funds to be settled to the submerchant.
+Instructional funding allows instructions to be sent via API to the instructional hold, for fees to be delegated, and funds to be settled to the sub-merchant.
-For NET instructions, we will always try to net out any billing before generating settlement, so that either 1 Credit is generated or 1 Debit is generated for the submerchant.
+For NET instructions, we will always try to net out any billing before generating settlement, so that either 1 Credit is generated or 1 Debit is generated for the sub-merchant.
 This is primarily done by utilizing the `FUNDING` block on the `/funding/instruction` endpoint.

 Instructional Split funding extends the functionality of the `/funding/instruction` in order to allow a 'split_details' block, where the split is defined at a summary level for the processing MID, and 'non-processing' entities defined.
 Fees taken from the split amount will be received by the non-processing PayFac.

-## Constructing an instruction for Net funding
+## Constructing an instruction for Net Funding

 <!-- theme: info -->
 >**POST** `/funding/instruction`